 Now that you know you simply can’t get a notification when you’re nearing the data limit, let’s look for some alternatives that can bring the data usage before your eyes, so you don’t forget to slow down when nearing the limit.

-Since iOS is not designed to push data limit warnings in form of notifications, the closest thing to push alerts is installing a third-party.
+Since we don’t have a built-in tool to give us a data usage warning on iOS, the alternative lies in installing a third-party app.
 There are numerous data managers that will give you deep insight into your data usage.
 But do you really need all that insightful info?
 If you ask me, the majority of users are just interested in how much data they have left for this month.
 And for that purpose, a simple widget will get the job done.